ttinoco/PFNET/python/docs/problems.rst

 Voltage magnitude soft limit penalty
 ------------------------------------

-This function has type :data:`FUNC_TYPE_SLIM_VMAG <pfnet.FUNC_TYPE_SLIM_VMAG>`.
+This function is associated with the string ``'soft voltage magnitude limits'``.
 It reduces voltage (soft) limit violations by penalizing deviations of bus voltage magnitudes from the mid point of their ranges.
 It is defined by the expression

 .. math::